 The tale of Daedalus, and the precarious situations he found himself in, have been told by ancient Greeks since the Bronze Age.
 The first mention of Daedalus appears on the Linear B tablets from Knossos (Crete), where he is referred to as Daidalos.

-The civilization that developed on mainland Greece, known as the Mycenaeans, were similarly enamored with the antics of the skilled inventor.
+The civilization that developed on mainland Greece, known as the Mycenaeans, was similarly enamored with the antics of the skilled inventor.
 The Myceneans told similar myths about the great carpenter and architect Daedalus, his family rivalries, and the tragic demise of his son.

 Daedalus is an Athenian inventor, carpenter, architect, and creator, who the Greeks credit with the invention of carpentry and its tools.
 Depending on who retells the tale of Daedalus, he is Athenian or Cretian.
 The name Daedalus means “to work cunningly.”